Skip to content

 #include <stdio.h>

 The word "stdio" is short for STanDard Input/Output, i.e. a collection of standardised functions available to us that will read from, and write to, the screen and/or files on our computer.
-Somewhere in the depths of our computer will be a file called stdio.h (I strongly recommend you don't try to read it!) and this command includes that file in our program when it is compiled.
+Somewhere in the depths of our computer will be a file called stdio.h and this command includes that file in our program when it is compiled.
 This file stdio.h contains all the definitions necessary for us to use these standard input and output functions functions (we will see one of hem in the main program).
 It's normal to put all of our #include statements at the top of the file.

 We will use this construct quite often as the standard library is divided into convenient groups, each with its own include file.
 This is also the method by which we can use "third-party" libraries (i.e., software written by other people) for tasks such as graphics, advanced mathematical analysis, etc.